Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 playerInput.actions.RemoveAllBindingOverrides();
 ```

-#### Displaying Bindings
+#### Display bindings

-It can be useful for the user to know what an Action is currently bound to (taking any potentially active rebindings into account) while rebinding UIs, and for on-screen hints while the app is running.
-You can use [`InputBinding.effectivePath`](xref:UnityEngine.InputSystem.InputBinding.effectivePath) to get the currently active path for a Binding (which returns [`overridePath`](xref:UnityEngine.InputSystem.InputBinding.overridePath) if set, or otherwise returns [`path`](xref:UnityEngine.InputSystem.InputBinding.path)).
+It can be useful for the user to know what an action is currently bound to (taking any potentially active rebindings into account) while rebinding UIs, and for on-screen hints while the app is running.
+You can use [`InputBinding.effectivePath`](xref:UnityEngine.InputSystem.InputBinding.effectivePath) to get the currently active path for a binding (which returns [`overridePath`](xref:UnityEngine.InputSystem.InputBinding.overridePath) if set, or otherwise returns [`path`](xref:UnityEngine.InputSystem.InputBinding.path)).

 The easiest way to retrieve a display string for an action is to call [`InputActionRebindingExtensions.GetBindingDisplayString`](xref:UnityEngine.InputSystem.InputActionRebindingExtensions.GetBindingDisplayString*) which is an extension method for [`InputAction`](xref:UnityEngine.InputSystem.InputAction).